 About 15 of the lakes are easily accessible by car or foot.
 There are also cenotes and a group of limestone caves called Grutas San Rafael del Arco in the park that can be visited on foot or horseback.

-Lagunas de Montebello is located between the physiographic region of the High Plain of Chiapas and the Gulf Coastal Plain, which is part of the physiographic province of Sierras de Chiapas and Guatemala.
+Lagunas de Montebello is located between the physiographic region of the Chiapas Plain and the Gulf Coastal Plain, which is part of the physiographic province of Sierras de Chiapas and Guatemala.

 The summers are very rainy.
 The average annual precipitation is 1,862 mm (73 in) per year.
-The principal ecosystems represented in the park are coniferous forest, cloud forest, aquatic and sub aquatic vegetation.
+The principal ecosystems represented in the park are coniferous forest, cloud forest, and aquatic and sub-aquatic vegetation.
 Lagunas de Montebello forms part of a high-priority conservation and hydrological basin.

 As an important terrestrial priority region, the reserve represents an important biological Mesoamerican corridor and habitat to several migratory and resident species that include at least 277 species of birds, 65 species of mammals, and 35 species of reptiles.

-Surrounding Lagunas de Montebello, there are numerous communities that maintain some ancestral traditions.
-Chujs is the principal ethnic group in the region.
+Surrounding Lagunas de Montebello, numerous communities maintain some ancestral traditions.
+The Chujs are the principal ethnic group in the region.

 Lagunas de Montebello Biosphere Reserve

-Main directions in conservation activities in the property include:
+The main directions in conservation activities on the property include:

 - Protection of the terrestrial and wetland ecosystem diversity and restoration of disturbed zones

-- Drive strategies of sustainable management and viable handling of the ecosystems
+- Drive strategies for sustainable management and viable handling of the ecosystems

 - Promotion of scientific research and the generation of new biological and ecological knowledge

-- Promotion of a culture for conservation by means of ecological education and information on the base of ecological paths - develop sustainable tourism as an opportunity to proportionate ecological education
+- Promotion of culture for conservation utilizing ecological education and information based on ecological paths - develop sustainable tourism as an opportunity to proportionate ecological education

 Maya Ruins of Chinkultic